Spiritual warfare

 Spiritual warfare is the Christian concept of fighting against the work of preternatural evil forces.
-It is based on the biblical belief in evil spirits, or demons, that are said to intervene in human affairs in various ways.
-Although spiritual warfare is a prominent feature of neo-charismatic churches, various other Christian denominations and groups have also adopted practices rooted in the concepts of spiritual warfare, with Christian demonology often playing a key role in these practices and beliefs, or had older traditions of such a concept unrelated to the neo-charismatic movement, such as the exorcistic prayers of the Catholic Church and the various Eastern Orthodox churches.
+It is based on the belief in evil spirits, or demons, that are said to intervene in human affairs in various ways.
+Although spiritual warfare is a prominent feature of neo-charismatic churches, various other Christian denominations and groups have also adopted practices rooted in the concepts of spiritual warfare, with Christian demonology often playing a key role in these practices and beliefs, or had older traditions of such a concept unrelated to the neo-charismatic movement, such as the exorcistic prayers of the Catholic Church, the Eastern Orthodox churches, and the Oriental Orthodox churches.
+The term spiritual warfare is used broadly by different Christian movements and in different contexts: "by charismatics, evangelicals, and Calvinists, and applied to missiology, counseling, and women."

-Prayer is one common form of "spiritual warfare" practiced amongst these Christians.
+Prayer is one common form of spiritual warfare practiced amongst these Christians.
 Other practices may include exorcism, the laying on of hands, fasting with prayer, praise and worship, and anointing with oil.

-Doctrines of Spiritual Warfare and Exorcism
+Doctrines of spiritual warfare and exorcism

-Jewish demonology

-Jewish demonology escalated with the rise of Jewish pseudepigraphic writings of the 1st Century BCE, in particular with Enochic apocrypha.
-Jewish apocrypha initially influenced post-New Testament writings of the early fathers, which further defined Christian demonology.
-Thus followed literary works such as The Didache, The Shepherd of Hermas, Ignatius's epistle to the Ephesians, and Origen's Contra Celsum.